 Value and Vision frequently needs to deploy new hosts, often in large numbers, in response to customer requests.
 Usually, these are virtual machines, but some customers prefer bare-metal servers.
-In all cases, Value and Vision’s employees prepare the new host in the web interface of orcharhino.
+Deploying hosts is one of the core functions of orcharhino, along with configuration management and lifecycle management.
 With virtual machines, for example, they define their performance characteristics (CPU, RAM, network, storage).
 Of course, they also determin in which network the host should be located so that customers can access it.
 Further specifications are the operating system or the configuration management in use, including roles/classes/states.
-Value and Vision must be prepared for each and every eventuality, which is why they keep data and clients for almost all operating systems that orcharhino can manage:
+Value and Vision must be prepared for cases, which is why they keep data and clients for almost all operating systems that orcharhino can manage:

 - AlmaLinux 8

 - CentOS Linux 7 and CentOS Stream 8